Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Recent Performances

-- Sanders did not record a catch in last week's game against the Falcons.

-- Sanders has tacked on two receptions for 20 yards during his last three games.
-He's been targeted four times, producing 6.7 yards per game.
+- Sanders has also contributed with 20 yards on two grabs over his last three outings.
+He was targeted four times and averaged 6.7 receiving yards per game.

 Sanders' Buffalo Teammates